Default Image

 • Reimbursement of medical and other related expenses

-• Reviewing and revamping of sex or gender discrimination policy
+• Reviewing and revamping sex and gender discrimination policies

 • Attorney’s fees